nsrivast/tree-range-viz/README.md

 In preparation for a series of section hikes of the Appalachian Trail, I wanted to familiarize myself with the tree species I would encounter along the way.
 I found resources listing plants common to specific regions, such as Wikipedia pages for local parks and forests, but no central resource that answered the question: which trees are prevalent in a given area of the country?

-The goal of this project was to create a data visualization to explore and examine the distribution of tree species across North America.
+The goal of this project was to create a data visualization to explore and examine the distribution of tree species across the US.

 Launch the [visualization] (http://nsrivast.github.io/tree-range-viz/), or read [an analysis of the results] (http://nsrivast.github.io/tree-range-viz/analysis.html).
 The rest of this README explains how I built the visualization, the data formats and libraries I used (shapefiles, geoJSON, Shapely for Python, Leaflet), and the analysis and design choices I made along the way.